IBE160/SG-Oslo-Best/docs/NOT IN USE/epics.md

 - **Covers:** FR-1.1
 - **UX Spec:** Section 5.1.1 "Dynamic Toggle"
 - **Complexity:** Slightly Higher
-- **Technical Notes:**
-    - The frontend form will be managed by React Hook Form.
-    - The backend will expose a `POST /api/v1/auth/register` endpoint using FastAPI.
-    - User creation will be handled by Supabase Auth.
-    - The verification email will be sent via the Resend service.
 - **Acceptance Criteria:**
     - Given I am on the landing page,
     - When I click the "Sign Up" link,